 As the man struggled with the fish, apparently unable to lift her out of the water, he began to drag her in the water to the shore side of the pier.
 As he pulled her along, hundreds of people on the beach began running towards the pier.
 They formed a giant circle around the area and cheered as the fisherman pulled her onto shore.

 I could barely watch.
 I remained 100 yards down the beach and looked from afar with amazement and sadness at the mob surrounding the fish.
 It was a spectacle that reminded me of the dances terrorists do around dead captured American soldiers.
 It felt so out-of-place, so odd, and so cruel but it was every bit emblematic of our culture.
 No mercy, no remorse, no understanding of the value of that fish’s life.

 As the crowd dispersed, I asked passersby what transpired.

 “It was a giant fish, maybe a shark” a girl told us.
 “It died.”

 “What was everyone doing near the fish,” I asked.

 “They were posing for pictures with it,” she replied.
 “It was huge.”

 The Good News

-You can make fun of people who value the lives of fish.
+You can make fun of people who value the lives of fishes.
 That is all right.
 It is a very common defense mechanism for people who do not want to make the change they know is right.
-Ridicule the messenger.
-It does not change the fact that you are contributing to the abuse and death of an innocent creature that feels pain, values bonds, and has a purpose that although you may not understand is no less valuable than your own.
+It does not change the fact that you are contributing to the abuse and death of an innocent individual that feels pain, values bonds, and has a purpose that although you may not understand is no less valuable than your own.

 You have a choice.
-You do not need to eat fish to survive.
-I have not eaten fish or any animals or animal byproducts for many years and I have never been healthier.
+You do not need to eat fishes to survive.
+I have not eaten fishes or any animals or animal byproducts for many years and I am very healthy.
 In fact, you do not need to eat any animals to survive.
-I hope you will consider making a change in your life that shows compassion for animals.
-Thank you for keeping an open mind.
+Consider making a change in your life that shows compassion for animals.